lorenzotomada/NS_continuation/tutorial.md

 ```
 ## `run`
 Now, we define the `run` method.
-It sets up the DOFs and the system, it imposes boundary conditions on the initial condition, uses the continuation algorithm (if asked), and then performs time-stepping.
+It sets up the DoFs and the system, it imposes boundary conditions on the initial condition, uses the continuation algorithm (if asked to do so), and then performs time-stepping.
 ```cpp
   template <int dim>
   void NS<dim>::run()